faranalytics/data_science_project/INTRODUCTION.md

     └── .gitignore
 ```

-### Create an Informal IMRaD-like Layout Data Science Project Using the Cookiecutter
+### Create an informal IMRaD-like layout Data Science Project using the cookiecutter

 #### Install the Cookiecutter package.